22P/Kopff: Exploration

 22P/Kopff was the planned target for the joint NASA/ESA Comet Rendezvous Asteroid Flyby (CRAF) mission.
-The spacecraft would have launched in February 1996 and after a flyby of Earth and 449 Hamburga reached 22P/Kopff in August 2001.
+This Mariner Mark II spacecraft would have been launched in February 1996 and after a flyby of Earth and 449 Hamburga, CRAF would have reached 22P/Kopff by August 2001, studying the comet for another two years.
 The CRAF mission was developed in tandem with the Cassini–Huygens mission.
 It was cancelled due to cost overruns in 1992.

+In 2000, a comet orbiter named Odyssey was proposed for NASA's Discovery Program to rendezvous and orbit 22P/Kopff by September 2009, launching from a Delta II rocket on June 2006.
+However, it was not selected in favor of Dawn and Kepler.